 Stereo units manufactured in the seventies included built-in light displays that flashed according to the rhythm of the music played in the system.
 The late 1970s saw the development of stereo systems that came with separate speakers.
 The 1980s and the 1990s saw stereo systems that came with removable covers, exposing the woofers and the tweeters.
 Simultaneously, console televisions were also manufactured.
 These systems housed a television set inside a cabinet, and they continued to be popular well into the mid-1990s until flat-screen televisions took over.

 In the 2000s, with the evolution of home theater systems, the concept behind console stereos and console televisions were blended together to form the home entertainment center as we know and use it today.
 In most home entertainment wall unit designs, the central slot is developed to accommodate a television.
-The audio and video components come with exclusive connectors that are generally tethered to a dedicated box.
+The audio and video components come with exclusive connectors that are generally tethered to get Viagra online.
 They are then plugged into an electrical outlet strip, which requires a surge protector to guard against voltage spikes.
 Each equipment usually has its own remote control.
 Inexpensive home entertainment wall unit, it’s not unusual to have a universal remote control that can be programmed to work with most common equipment.

 The Structure of a Home Entertainment Center

 A home entertainment center is generally manufactured as a self-contained piece of furniture shaped like an armoire or a chest of drawers.
 Most often, an entertainment wall unit includes three levels.
 The lowermost level generally extends up to 30 or 32 inches from the ground level and is generally used for storage.
 It includes cupboards and drawers that can be used to stow away just about anything.

 The central section is where the electronics are housed.
 So, this is where your TV, your speakers, and your gadgets go.
 The upper level is generally saved for display.
 Of course, you can always do up a wall unit in the manner you prefer.